nstavr04/nstavr04/README.md

 ### 👋 Hey, I’m Nick.

-- 👀 Invested and passionate in computer science.
+- 👀 Invested and passionate in computer science and specifically Artificial Intelligence.
-- 🌱 Currently learning and interested in Android Programming and Machine Learning.
+- 🌱 Currently learning and interested in Continual Learning and Android Programming.
 - 🔭 Some of my free-time tech interests: Ethical hacking and Blockchain.
 - 📫 Contact me:
   - [LinkedIn](https://www.linkedin.com/in/nikolas-stavrou-043336181/)